MOS Technology: Commodore Semiconductor Group

 MOS had previously designed a simple computer kit called the KIM-1, primarily to "show off" the 6502 chip.
-At Commodore, Peddle convinced the owner, Jack Tramiel, that calculators were a dead end, and that home computers would soon be huge.
+At Commodore, Chuck Peddle convinced the owner, Jack Tramiel, that calculators were a dead end, and that home computers would soon be huge.

 However, the original design group appeared to be even less interested in working for Jack Tramiel than it had for Motorola, and the team quickly started breaking up.
 One result was that the newly completed 6522 (VIA) chip was left undocumented for years.

 Bill Mensch left MOS even before the Commodore takeover, and moved home to Arizona.
 After a short stint consulting for a local company called ICE, he set up the Western Design Center (WDC) in 1978.
 As a licensee of the 6502 line, their first products were bug-fixed, power-efficient CMOS versions of the 6502 (the 65C02, both as a separate chip and embedded inside a microcontroller called the 65C150).
 But then they expanded the line greatly with the introduction of the 65816, a fairly straightforward 16-bit upgrade of the original 65C02 that could also run in 8-bit mode for compatibility.
 Since then WDC moved much of the original MOS catalog to CMOS, and the 6502 continued to be a popular CPU for the embedded systems market, like medical equipment and car dashboard controllers.